Randle nets 32 as Knicks limit Zion, beat Pelicans 116-106

+NEW ORLEANS (AP) — Julius Randle hit contested mid-range shots, at times while fading away from the basket, as the fourth quarter wound down.

+When Zion Williamson tried to answer, he ran into a wall of defenders in front of the rim, and his Pelicans teammates couldn’t shoot well enough from outside to make the Knicks pay for packing the paint.

-NEW ORLEANS (AP) — Julius Randle scored 32 points against his former team and the New York Knicks clamped down defensively on Zion Williamson for a 116-106 victory over the New Orleans Pelicans on Wednesday night.
+Randle scored 32 points against his former team and the Knicks clamped down defensively on Williamson for a 116-106 victory over New Orleans on Wednesday night.

+“Zion’s a handful, so we had to show him as many bodies as we can and get out and cover the shooters,” Randle said.
+“My teammates just did a great job of being there, showing bodies, giving me help and then making the extra effort — the second-effort plays of getting after shooters and making it hard for them.”

-Alec Burks scored New York’s first 11 points of the fourth quarter, added a crushing 3 and finished with 21 points for the Knicks, who’ve won four straight for the first time this season.
+Reserve guard Alec Burks scored New York’s first 11 points of the fourth quarter, added a crushing 3 and finished with 21 points for the Knicks, who’ve won four straight for the first time this season.

+“Super-impressive,” Randle said of Burks, “That’s a bad boy, man.
+When he gets on a roll like that, ain’t nothing you can really do with him.
+So, for me as a leader on the team, I want to just keep feeding him confidence, just giving him whatever he needs just to get going.
+Because when he plays like that, it makes our team so much more dynamic.”

-Williamson, who came in having scored at least 30 points in three straight, mustered 25 points against a Knicks defense that packed the paint to stop him.
-But he scored just four points during the final 19 minutes — two of those on free throws.
+Williamson, who came in having scored at least 30 points in three straight, mustered 25 points against a Knicks defense that double- and triple-teamed him near the basket.
+But he scored just four points during the final 19 minutes.

 Brandon Ingram scored 28 for New Orleans, which saw its three-game winning streak snapped against a Knicks squad that looks vastly improved and increasingly relevant in coach Tom Thibodeau’s first season.